WaveEngine/EvergineDocs/manual/xr/spatial_mapping.md

 ![SpatialMapping Component in Evergine Studio](images/spatialmapping_component.png)

-This component will request to the XR Platform a collection of Spatial Mapping surfaces, wich consist in meshes that conforms the detected environment by the XR Device.
-Internally, this component will create a collection of child entities, each one is responsible to maintain and render a single surface with the giving properties wich will be described after.
+This component will request to the XR Platform a collection of Spatial Mapping surfaces, which consist in meshes that conforms the detected environment by the XR Device.
+Internally, this component will create a collection of child entities, each one is responsible to maintain and render a single surface with the giving properties which will be described after.

 ![SpatialMapping](images/spatial-mapping-500px.png)